MarijnVerschuren/MOS/readme.md

 2. run the following command: "python run.py"

 Output:
-first it will print a bunch of text on the screen then it will wait some time then it will start the "donut" loop where a rotating donut will be drawn
+1. print a bunch of text on the screen
+2. wait some time
+3. start the "donut" loop where a rotating donut will be drawn